TheSpaceDev/EasyThreadsTOS/README.md

 # Data Deletion
 A deletion of the data can be requested at any time by contacting us.
 You can find the possibilities of contacting us under the point Contact Us.
 Please note that a deletion of the data can take up to 7 days or longer.
 Please read our Privacy Policy for more information about this.
 # Contact
 You can contact us by joining our Discord server (https://discord.gg/nEsHB6hGaZ).
 You can get a link to it by using the "/help" command.
 On the Discord server you can contact a staff member or create a support ticket.
-If you dont want to join our Discord Server you can also send an email to niklas@n1klas99.de
 # Useful Links:
 Bot Invite: https://discord.com/api/oauth2/authorize?client_id=992796487048233000&permissions=395137256448&scope=applications.commands%20bot
 Support Server: https://discord.gg/3rgReesP5Q